CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 Communication via public and internal networks via insecure protocols poses a potential danger.
 For example, if legacy versions of IPSec, SSH, or SSL / TLS are used to establish a tunnel between two endpoints or networks, the security of these tunnels can not be adequately ensured.
 Attackers can exploit vulnerabilities in these protocols to inject their own content into protected connections.
 In general, considered as unsafe protocols in which information is transmitted in plain text.

-### 2 8 Inappropriate handling of authentication procedures for remote maintenanceThe security of an authentication process is directly dependent on the careful handling of it.
+### 2 8 Inappropriate handling of authentication procedures for remote maintenance
+The security of an authentication process is directly dependent on the careful handling of it.
 The disclosure of user-supplied authentication data and the insecure storage of this information pose a potential danger.
 There may be security vulnerabilities for unauthorized access to the rights and role profiles of administrators as well as IT systems and applications.

 ### 2 9 Unsafe cryptographic algorithms for remote maintenance